redawg/eda-demo/README.md

 5. Well at this point we have:
 > - installed the OneAgent
 > - Setup a host level process monitor in Dynatrace
 > - Killed Nginx  and demonstrated we get a problem alert in Dynatrace.
 > - Now let's pivot to what is in this repo.
-> - Go ahead and restart nginx on your target node to let the problem alert clear in Dynatrace.
+> - Go ahead and restart Nginx  on your target node to let the problem alert clear in Dynatrace.
 We have some setup to do in AAP!

 6. Log into your EDA Controller.
    > That Decision Environment you created earlier, well that needs to be pulled into EDA now.